-Finland is the world's 66th and Europe's 7th largest country.
-Finland borders west, and Sweden to the northwest.
+Finland is the world's 66th and Europe's seventhlargest country.
+Finland borders Norway to the north, Russia to the east, the Gulf of Finland to the south, Baltic Sea to the southwest, Gulf of Bothnia to the west, and Sweden to the northwest.
 Off the southwestern coast at the entrance to the Gulf of Bothnia lie Finland's Åland Islands, an autonomous and demilitarized 6,700-island archipelago.
 Slightly more than twice the size of the state of Georgia, Finland's total land area is 117,304 sq mi.